 Get out your 2-quart batter bowl and a whisk.
 If you still don’t have a large pyrex batter bowl, take yourself down to Wally World and pick one up or click on the link provided.
 They are cheap and extremely useful in the kitchen–especially if you cook with me.

 Unlike cooking on the stove, you won’t have to stand over the curd and stir it constantly.
 No worries about scorching.
-Check out the recipe below.
+However, whisk/stir every minute or two when you see the curd mixture starting to thicken.

-Lime Version: Substitute lime juice for the lemon and grated lime for grated lemon.
+- MICROWAVE LIME CURD: Substitute lime juice for the lemon and grated lime rind for the grated lemon rind.

 Note: I like to add a touch of food coloring to the lime and orange.
 Otherwise, they are yellow and look almost identical to the lemon.